day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 `reg` will take one argument, a map, which captures all aspects of the handler.

-The argument to `reg` can also be a vector of maps to allow for multiple handlers to be registered at once.

 ## Examples

 Previously, `reg-event-db` was used like this: